icon-share

-Since then, the frequency and severity cyber risk has only increased.
-Ransomware attacks are increasingly sophisticated and more invasive, with sensitive data targeted and operating systems disabled.
+Globally, the frequency and severity cyber risk continues to increase.
+Ransomware and other attacks are increasingly sophisticated and more invasive, with sensitive data targeted and operating systems disabled.

 Consequently, the cost to investigate, repair and recover has increased too.